 If you are planning to join the Nigerian army, I am more than sure that you want to succeed.
 And I am sure that you will quickly grab any opportunity to achieve just that.
-In this article, I will be sharing with you tips on how you can succeed in the Nigerian Army recruitment exercise:
+In this article, Here are 6 tips to succeed in the Nigerian Army recruitment exercise

 1. Meet all requirements